OJB-Quantum/Communication-and-Idea-Implementation-Strategies/README.md

 │  ├─ Systematically – step-wise, protocol-driven approach
 │  ├─ Strategically – purpose-aligned planning
 │  ├─ At the implementation level – code-/hardware-layer perspective
-│  └─ Organically – emerging naturally from context without forced structure │
+│  ├─ Organically – emerging naturally from context without forced structure │  └─ In other words – explicit rephrasing signal that restates the same idea with different wording, often simpler or more concrete, to tighten understanding and highlight equivalence
+│
 ├─ Conditionality & Contingency
 │  ├─ Conditionally – valid only under stated premise(s)